palette-software/PaletteInsightAgent/README.md

 In case when the auto-update fails, Palette Insight Agent might end up in a situation where it’s executables and binary files are removed, but its services (`Palette Insight Agent` and `Palette Insight Watchdog`) in the Services console still exist.
 In such cases Palette Insight Agent needs to be updated manually.

-In this case try to remove them with opening up a Command Prompt with Administrator privileges and run the following commands:
+First try to remove them with opening up a Command Prompt with Administrator privileges and run the following commands:
 ```
 sc delete PaletteInsightAgent
 sc delete PaletteInsightWatchdog